vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Next, confirm and sign the invoice with the correct information and navigate to the invoice to cancel where the field :guilabel:`Substituted By` is now available.
 Click the :guilabel:`Request Cancel` button again.
-The button :guilabel:`Create Replacement Invoice` will be reeplaced by :guilabel:`Confirm`.
+The button :guilabel:`Create Replacement Invoice` will be replaced by :guilabel:`Confirm`.

 Finally, click the button and the :guilabel:`SAT Status` will change to **Not Defined** where after pressing :guilabel:`Update SAT` both the invoice status and |SAT| status field will change to **Canceled**